microsoft/WhatTheHack/047-TrafficControlWithDapr/Coach/Solution-08.md

 ## Final solution

-Thanks for participating in these hands-on assignments!
+Thanks for participating in these hands-on challenges!
 Hopefully you've learned about Dapr and how to use it.
-Obviously, these assignment barely scratch the surface of what is possible with Dapr.
+Obviously, these challenges barely scratch the surface of what is possible with Dapr.
 We have not touched upon subjects like: hardening production environments, actors, integration with Azure Functions, Azure API Management and Azure Logic Apps just to name a few.
 So if you're interested in learning more, I suggest you read the [Dapr documentation](https://docs.dapr.io).